-Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalog (2017 Edition), which was promulgated by Ministry of Commerce and the National Development and Reform Commission on June 28, 2017 and became effective on July 28, 2017, and the Provisions on Guiding Foreign Investment Direction, which was promulgated by the State Council on February 11, 2002 and came into effect on April 1, 2002, classify all foreign investment projects into four categories: (1) encouraged projects, (2) permitted projects, (3) restricted projects, and (4) prohibited projects.
+Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalog (2017 Edition), which was promulgated by the MOFCOM and the NDRC on June 28, 2017 and became effective on July 28, 2017, and the Provisions on Guiding Foreign Investment Direction, which was promulgated by the State Council on February 11, 2002 and came into effect on April 1, 2002, classify all foreign investment projects into four categories: (1) encouraged projects, (2) permitted projects, (3) restricted projects, and (4) prohibited projects.

-On June 23, 2020, the National Development and Reform Commission, or the NDRC, and the Ministry of Commerce of the PRC, promulgated the Special Entry Management Measures (Negative List) for the Access of Foreign Investment (2020 version), or the 2020 Negative List, which came into effect on July 23, 2020.
-In addition, the NDRC and the Ministry of Commerce promulgated the Encouraged Industry Catalogue for Foreign Investment (2019 version), or the 2019 Encouraged Industry Catalogue, which came into effect on July 30, 2019.
-Industries not listed in the 2020 Negative List and 2019 Encouraged Industry Catalogue are generally open for foreign investments unless specifically restricted by other PRC laws.
+On December 27, 2021, the NDRC, and the MOFCOM, promulgated the Special Entry Management Measures (Negative List) for the Access of Foreign Investment (2021 version), or the Negative List (2021 Version), which came into effect on January 1, 2022.
+In addition, the NDRC and the MOFCOM promulgated the Encouraged Industry Catalogue for Foreign Investment (2020 version), or the 2020 Encouraged Industry Catalogue, which came into effect on January 27, 2021.
+Industries not listed in the 2021 Negative List (2021 Version) and 2020 Encouraged Industry Catalogue are generally open for foreign investments unless specifically restricted by other PRC laws.
 The establishment of wholly foreign-owned enterprises is generally allowed in encouraged and permitted industries.
 Some restricted industries are limited to equity or contractual joint ventures, while in some cases Chinese partners are required to hold the majority equity interests in such joint ventures.
 In addition, foreign investment in projects in a restricted category is subject to government approvals.
 Foreign investors are not allowed to invest in industries in the prohibited category.

-Pursuant to the Provisional Administrative Measures on Establishment and Modifications (Filing) for Foreign Invested Enterprises promulgated by the Ministry of Commerce on October 8, 2016 and amended in 2017 and 2018, establishment of and changes to FIEs not subject to approvals under the special entry management measures shall be filed with the relevant commerce authorities.
-However, as the PRC Foreign Investment Law has taken effect, the Ministry of Commerce and the State Administration for Market Regulation, or the SAMR, jointly approved the Foreign Investment Information Report Measures on December 19, 2019, which went into effect on January 1, 2020.
-According to the Foreign Investment Information Report Measures, which repealed the Provisional Administrative Measures on Establishment and Modifications (Filing) for Foreign Invested Enterprises, foreign investors or FIEs shall report their investment-related information to the competent local counterparts of the Ministry of Commerce through the Enterprise Registration System and National Enterprise Credit Information Notification System.
+Pursuant to the Provisional Administrative Measures on Establishment and Modifications (Filing) for Foreign Invested Enterprises promulgated by the MOFCOM on October 8, 2016 and amended in 2017 and 2018, establishment of and changes to FIEs not subject to approvals under the special entry management measures shall be filed with the relevant commerce authorities.
+However, as the PRC Foreign Investment Law has taken effect, the MOFCOM and the SAMR, jointly approved the Foreign Investment Information Report Measures on December 30, 2019, which went into effect on January 1, 2020.
+According to the Foreign Investment Information Report Measures, which repealed the Provisional Administrative Measures on Establishment and Modifications (Filing) for Foreign Invested Enterprises, foreign investors or FIEs shall report their investment-related information to the competent local counterparts of the MOFCOM through the National Enterprise Registration System and National Enterprise Credit Information Notification System.

 The Catalog, along with the Negative List, governs investment activities in the PRC by foreign investors.
-Industries not listed in the Catalog and the Negative List are generally deemed as falling into the "permitted" category, unless specifically restricted by other PRC laws and regulations.
+Industries not listed in the Catalog and the Negative List are generally deemed as falling into the "permitted" category, unless specifically restricted by other

+PRC laws and regulations.
 For some restricted industries, foreign investors can only conduct investment activities through equity or contractual joint ventures, while in some cases PRC shareholders are required to hold the majority interests in such joint ventures.
 In addition, some projects in the restricted category are subject to higher-level governmental approvals.
 Foreign investors are not allowed to invest in industries in the prohibited category.
 The value-added telecommunications services carried on by us in PRC falls in the restricted category, and foreign investors cannot hold over 50% of equity interests in entities providing such services.